thatslifescience/github_dev/_posts/2021-12-27-blinnehan-antifungal-resistance.md

 - pathogens
 - genes
 categories:
--How It Works
+- How It Works
 header:
- image_fullwidth: howitworks-header.jpg
+- image_fullwidth: howitworks-header.jpg
 image:
- thumb: Brooke-linnehan.png
+- thumb: Brooke-linnehan.png
 teaser: The CRISPR/Cas9 system has the power to revolutionize our fight against drug resistant pathogens by making gene editing possible
 source-id: 1EWCX1aoaup187NRPE2Y5q2ASclhDA873nMoVRJaw7Fs
 published: true
 ---
-**Author: Brooke Linnehan**

-**Category: How it works**

-**Keywords: drug resistance, fungus, CRISPR**

-**Teaser: The CRISPR/Cas9 system has the power to revolutionize our fight against drug resistant pathogens by making gene editing possible. **

-**Thumbnail image: Figure 2**

 **CRISPR technology may be a promising tool to combat multidrug-resistant fungus ****_C. auris_**